 At Delta D student exchange together with establishing international partnerships for exchange and research cooperation are central themes for internationalisation.
 Some disciplinary influences also appear to be present at Delta D; the faculties that traditionally have good connections with industry appear to be more entrepreneurial in their approach, while faculties such as agricultural sciences seem more interested in development cooperation.
 Finally, interest in cooperation and recruitment of students in countries in Asia and Latin America is raised as part of what some informants refer to as a marketing strategy.
 One faculty is also considering fees for foreign students.
-Therefore, although the revenue generating goal may not be present at Delta D.
+Therefore, although the revenue generating goal may not be present in a very outspoken way as in some of the other cases, some initial signs are present at Delta D.

-Even with the varying underlying thoughts of the three cases in this group, it is interesting to see that two of the three cases are specialised institutions (Delta-type).
+Even with the varying underlying thoughts of the three cases in this group, it is interesting to see that two of the three cases are specialised institutions (Deltatype).